brevzin/cpp_proposals/2564_consteval_patch/consteval-patch.md

     std::meta::is_invalid
 ));
 ```
 </td><td>✅.
-Still bad based on the library wording, but from the second proposed rule `std::meta::is_invalid` is usable in this context because it is manifestly constant evaluated.</td></tr>
+Still bad based on the library wording, but from the second proposed rule `std::meta::is_invalid` is usable in this context because it is manifestly constant evaluated. `ranges::none_of` does not become `consteval` here, since it does not need to do so.</td></tr>
 <tr><td>
 ```cpp
 static_assert(std::ranges::none_of(